sonic-net/sonic-mgmt/spytest/Doc/intro.md

 * User should use an intermediate server to host the IxNetwork Server
 * Start IxNetwork API server in the server where the IxNetwork Server is installed
 * The IxNetwork Server IP address needs to be given in setup file as "ix_server"
-* Currently SPyTest is verified with below IxNetwork versions
+* Currently SPyTest is verified with below IxNetwork versions:
-    * 8.42
+    * 8.42 to 9.20u2
 * There are differences in the way to install and launch these versions.
   Please consult the Ixia documentation for more details.